dataflake/Products.SAML2Plugins/docs/configuration.rst

 - `Plugin unique ID (read-only)`: The plugin's unique ID, which determines the configuration file name for the main :term:`pysaml2` configuration file (see above).
+- `Title (optional)`: An optional title for the plugin instance, which is visible in the :term:`ZMI`.
 - `Default Identity Provider`: The selection list will show all identity providers that have been configured using the :term:`pysaml2` configuration key `metadata`.
 The identity provider you select here will be chosen by